How can I choose an effective divorce attorney?

 recommending relevant resource people, programs, and materials

-maintaining clear boundaries - not taking
+maintaining clear boundaries -

 responsibility for someone else's problems